Lunm0us/linux-tp1gen3/README.md

 pacman -U hid-lenovo-tp1gen3-dkms-0.2.0-1-x86_64.pkg.tar.xz
 ```

-For other distributions you may either install the dkms source code manually or install the compiled module.
-If you do the latter keep in mind, that you have to recompile the module every time your kernel is updated.
+If you install the compiled module keep in mind, that you have to recompile the module every time your kernel is updated.

 ```{.sh}
 cd hid